OorjaD/Cybersecurity-Threat-Classification-Using-Machine-Learning/README.md

-# Intrusion Detection (CIC-IDS2017)
+# Cybersecurity Threat Classification Using ML for CICIDS2017

 ## Overview
-This repository contains an in-depth analysis of the Intrusion Detection Evaluation Dataset (CIC-IDS2017) for Intrusion Detection.
-Canadian Institute for Cybersecurity (CIC) designed this dataset for the development and evaluation of intrusion detection systems (IDS).
-The primary focus of this repository is to showcase the implementation and comparison of different machine learning models for binary and multi-class classification tasks.
+This repository presents a comprehensive analysis of the CIC-IDS2017 dataset, developed by the Canadian Institute for Cybersecurity (CIC) for advancing intrusion detection systems (IDS).
+The core objective is to demonstrate the implementation and evaluation of various machine learning models for binary and multi-class network intrusion classification.
+The dataset is publicly accessible.
 The dataset can be obtained from [here](https://www.unb.ca/cic/datasets/ids-2017.html).

 ## Dataset Characteristics
 ### Size and Composition
-- Over 2.8 million instances were captured over 5 days (July 3 to July 7, 2017).
+- The dataset contains more than 2.8 million records collected over a five-day period (from July 3 to July 7, 2017).
-- Includes normal traffic and various attacks: Brute Force, Heartbleed, Botnet, DoS, DDoS, Web Attack and Infiltration.
+- It features both normal network activity and a variety of attack types, including Brute Force, Heartbleed, Botnet, DoS, DDoS, Web Attacks, and Infiltration.
-- A highly imbalanced dataset with a majority of records labeled as 'Benign.' (normal traffic)
+- The data is significantly imbalanced, with the majority of entries labeled as 'Benign' (representing normal traffic).

-### Data Features
-- 79 columns with 78 numerical features and a categorical 'Label' column.
-- Features include network flow characteristics such as flow duration, packet lengths, ports, flags and more.

-## Contents
-### Dataset Characteristics and Exploratory Data Analysis (EDA)
+### Dataset Overview
-- Detailed insights into the dataset's structure, characteristics and an EDA highlighting patterns and anomalies using visualizations.
+- The dataset comprises 79 features—78 numerical attributes describing network flow metrics (such as flow duration, packet sizes, ports, and flags), along with a categorical 'Label' column indicating the type of traffic.
+It also includes a thorough exploratory data analysis (EDA), providing insights into the dataset’s structure and characteristics, while highlighting key patterns and anomalies through visualizations.

-### Data Preprocessing
+### Data Preprocessing and ML models
-- Steps taken to clean the data, handling duplicates and missing values, memory optimization techniques, data standardization and applying PCA to make the dataset suitable for analysis.
+- The data preprocessing phase involved cleaning the dataset by addressing duplicates and missing values, optimizing memory usage, standardizing features, and applying PCA to enhance the dataset’s suitability for analysis.

-### Machine Learning Models
-- Implementing and training various machine learning models, including Logistic Regression, Support Vector Machine, Random Forest Classifier, Decision Tree and K-Nearest Neighbours.
-Both binary and multi-class classifications are explored.
+- Multiple machine learning models were implemented and trained, including Logistic Regression, Support Vector Machine, Random Forest, Decision Tree, and K-Nearest Neighbors.
+The analysis covers both binary and multi-class classification tasks.

 ### Performance Evaluation and Discussion
-- Evaluation metrics such as accuracy, recall, F1-score and confusion matrix are presented for each model.
-The impact of class imbalance on model performance is discussed.
+- Each model's performance is assessed using evaluation metrics including accuracy, recall, F1-score, and the confusion matrix.
+Additionally, the effects of class imbalance on the effectiveness of the models are analyzed and discussed.

 ## Key Features
-- Use of data preprocessing techniques, including standardization to bring uniformity, Principal Component Analysis (PCA) for dimensionality reduction and Synthetic Minority Over-sampling Technique (SMOTE) to balance the class distribution.
-- Implements both binary and multi-class classification models.
+- Applies a range of data preprocessing techniques, including feature standardization for consistency, Principal Component Analysis (PCA) for reducing dimensionality, and SMOTE for addressing class imbalance.
+Explores both binary and multi-class classification approaches.
-- Utilizes machine learning algorithms including Logistic Regression, Support Vector Machine (SVM), Random Forest, Decision Trees and K-Nearest Neighbors (KNN).
+- Employs various machine learning algorithms such as Logistic Regression, Support Vector Machines (SVM), Random Forests, Decision Trees, and K-Nearest Neighbors (KNN).
-- Uses a real-world dataset for training and testing.
+- Leverages a real-world dataset for training and evaluation and utilizes cross-validation to prevent overfitting and ensure robust model performance.
-- Use of cross-validation to ensure that models are not overfitted.
-- Provides extensive analysis and comparisons of the different classification algorithms.
-- Includes performance evaluation metrics, including precision, recall, accuracy, F1-score, confusion matrix and more.
+- Delivers a comprehensive comparison and analysis of multiple classification models and evaluates performance using metrics like precision, recall, accuracy, F1-score, and confusion matrix.
-- Offers insights into improving network security by selecting the most suitable model.
+- Provides actionable insights into enhancing network security by identifying the most effective model for intrusion detection.